 In Louisiana, the proceeding to challenge a lien is designed to be simple and fast.
 Unlike a normal litigation situation, which could last for years before a trial date is set, lien dispute proceedings are typically tried within 20-45 days.
 This is great news for the property owner or contractor who believes an invalid lien has been filed against him, since he won’t have to wait long for his day in court.

 But, just because the proceeding is generally fast, that does not mean it is easy.
 A suit to remove a lien still requires you to put on evidence of your position, make legal arguments, file documents with the court, and convince the Judge that the lien is, in fact, invalid.
 In addition, you will often face a vigorous opposition, as the party who filed the lien is fighting to keep its lien in the public record.

-Wolfe Law Group can help you in these lien challenge proceedings for one flat fee.
-The fee includes litigating your lien challenge claim from start to finish, including advise to you along the way, filing the complaint, filing any necessary memoranda, and appearing in court on your behalf to argue the case.
+Wolfe Law Group can represent you in these lien challenge proceedings for a reasonable flat fee.
+The fee includes litigating your lien challenge from start to finish – including advice to you along the way, filing the petition, filing any necessary memoranda, and appearing in court on your behalf to argue the case.